Whiskey and Rain: Composition

-"Whiskey and Rain" is a song with a 90s country vibe.
+"Whiskey and Rain" is a song with a '90s country vibe.
 Frasure tweaked the demo with a sibilant, '80s-pop drum sound and light, flute-tinted piano chords.

 Music video

-The music video was released on October 29, 2020, directed by Sean Hagwell, and he brings the song’s throwback style to life.
+The music video was released on October 29, 2020, directed by Sean Hagwell, who brings the song’s throwback style to life.
 The video revealed Ray riding out the storm.

 Ray told to CMT about the message from this video: “We wanted the video to show that going through rough spots in life can open you up to different people and their situations.
 Maybe you can listen to their stories for a while.
 I think the video reflects the depth of the song, and it shows how sometimes the negative things in life can bring people together.”

 Charts

-"Whiskey and Rain" reached number one on the Billboard Country Airplay chart dated January 22, 2022, becoming Ray's second number one on that chart, and his first since his debut single "Kiss You in the Morning" in August 2015.
+"Whiskey and Rain" reached number one on the Billboard Country Airplay chart dated January 22, 2022, becoming Ray's second number one on that chart, and his first since his debut single, "Kiss You in the Morning", in August 2015.
 Having taken 65 weeks to reach number one, it tied a record previously set in June 2020 by Travis Denning's "After a Few" for the slowest ascent to the top.
 It also became Ray's first Top 40 single on the Billboard Hot 100, peaking at number 37.